yoyoberenguer/MultimediaVideo/README.md

 ### Multimedia Video with Pygame and Opencv

-The code below will show you how to use pygame and Opencv in order to capture frames for your game or animation.
+The code below will show you how to use pygame and Opencv for capturing frames from your main loop game engine.
-You can find more details in the file multimedia.py.

 **Note:**  _If you want to contribute and add some code to generate an AVI file with sound stream feel free to post your own version._